 Brown Rice Protein:

-Brown rice protein absorbs faster than some protein supplements, but slower than whey.
+Brown rice protein absorbs faster than some protein supplements but slower than whey.
 It is low in lysine, which suggests it is not as effective as whey protein.
 However, interestingly, one study showed that leucine – the only amino acid known to promote muscle building on its own – sourced from rice protein reaches the bloodstream faster than leucine from whey protein, though brown rice protein contains less of it.

-Egg protein is pulverized and dehydrated egg whites or the yolk and the white of eggs.
+Egg protein is pulverized and dehydrated egg whites or the yolk and the whites of eggs.
 Popular with people who have dairy or soy allergies, as with whey protein it contains almost zero lactose.
 The effectiveness of egg protein compared to whey protein for promoting muscle growth has not been widely studied.